vatnz-dev/sops/docs/oceanic/nzzo/procedures.md

     **UAE412**: *"UAE412 is position TATAS time 1853.
 Estimating SAMAD at 1953.
 OSUGA next."*
     **Auckland Radio**: *"UAE412, Auckland Radio copies position report."*

+!!! tip "Position Report Formatting Tool"
+    If pilots in your airspace are struggling to provide accurate position reports, you can send them the [Oceanic Report Tool](https://www.vatnz.net/pilots/oceanic-report-tool/){ target=_blank } to help them out.

 ## Transfer of Control Point

 ### NZZC Enroutes to ARO